Budget & Tax

 Meister’s other alternative method looks at four states with only class II machines (Alabama, Texas, Alaska and Nebraska) and estimates all other states’ class II revenues based on the reported numbers in those four states.
-Yet there are major differences between the small Class II facilities in those states and the major casinos run in Oklahoma, which now includes the largest casino in the world, the WinStar World Casino in Thackerville, Oklahoma.
+Yet there are major differences between the small Class II facilities in those states and the major casinos run in Oklahoma, which now includes the largest casino in the world.

 Oklahoma’s gaming compact rates

 There are notable differences between tribal casinos in Oklahoma and those in other states.
 In most other states, tribal casinos are located on out-of-the-way Indian reservation land.
-That’s not the case in Oklahoma, where casinos are located on major highways and interstates and within major metro areas.
+That’s not the case in Oklahoma, where casinos are located on major highways and interstates and near major metro areas.
 That means Oklahoma casinos are able to generate much more business than their counterparts elsewhere.
-Some states limit the number of machines a casino can operate as well.

 Outside Nevada, commercial casinos face state revenue share rates that start at 9 percent and can go above 50 percent, with the most common rates in the 15 percent to 25 percent range.